Last Updated on by Bree

 When this happens, you would be owing to the bank money that you did not plan to spend.

-Worst of all is when you are not even aware that there is a minus on your account balance.
+The worst is when you are unaware of a minus on your account balance.

-Then the bank would add interest to that overdraft spend over a period of time.
+Then the bank would add interest to that overdraft spent over a period of time.